 Whether ultrasonic pest repellers really work is a subject of debate.
 Numerous studies testing their effectiveness have reported mixed results.
 As a result, the Federal Trade Commission (FTC) has issued warnings to several ultrasonic pest repeller manufacturers stating their claims of effectiveness were not supported by scientific evidence.

-However, most scientific studies have found few or no signs that commercially available ultrasonic pest repellers actually work.
+However, most scientific studies have found few or no signs that commercially–available ultrasonic pest repellers actually work.
 Researchers at Kansas State University tested three devices in 2002 and found that none were able to repel ants in field or laboratory trials.
 Similarly, researchers observed no effect on bed bugs in a 2012 study that tested four devices or in a 2007 experiment involving German cockroaches and two types of mosquitoes.

-Note that even the best ultrasonic pest repeller will not solve the underlying cause of pest problems.
+- problems.
 It will not eliminate the food sources that critters find appealing or the way they got into your home in the first place.
 As a result, you likely need to use other pest control methods simultaneously to address an existing infestation.

 Factors That Affect Ultrasonic Pest Repellers